 Are there English-taught Law Programs in the Netherlands?

-Hopefully, this article will help you decide on which law school to attend.
-To learn about studying in Europe, you can check our Netherlands Page and Open Courses Page for more study options!
+Hopefully, this article will help you decide which law school to attend.
+To learn more about studying in Europe, you can check our Netherlands Page and Available Courses for International Students for more study options!